JokiestJoke/Sample-StudentAPI/README.md

 cd Sample-StudentAPI
 ```

-3. Install the required dependencies for client:
+3. Install the required dependencies for the client:

 ```bash
 cd client
 npm install
 ```

-4. Install the required dependencies for server:
+4. Install the required dependencies for the server:

 ```bash
 cd server